control-toolbox/OptimalControl.jl/docs/src/tutorial-batch.md

 <img src="./assets/batch.jpg" style="display: block; margin: 0 auto 20px auto;" width="300px">
 ```

-After some normalisations, a simplified version of the system (not describing the production of metabolite as we will focus on volume maximisation on this example) can be written in terms of the concentrations of the substrate $s$, precursors $p$, ribosomes $r$, and the of the volume $V$ of the bacterial population:
+After some normalisations, a simplified version of the system (not describing the production of metabolite as we will focus on volume maximisation on this example) can be written in terms of the concentrations of the substrate $s$, precursors $p$, ribosomes $r$, and the of the volume $V$ of the bacterial population [^2]:

 ```math
 \begin{align}